direktiv/direktiv.github.io/docs/walkthrough/conditional-transitions.md

 ### Isolates

 For large data sets or logic that could needs to loop many times it's generally better to custom-write an Isolate function that performs all of the computation.
-Writing custom Isolates is discussed in another article.
+Writing custom functions is discussed in another article.